Chile Unveiled: From Desert to Ice

 San Pedro de Atacama

-Fly north to Calama and transfer to the oasis town of San Pedro de Atacama, gateway to otherworldly desert landscapes.
+Fly from Santiago to Calama and transfer to the oasis town of San Pedro de Atacama, acclimatizing to the high altitude.

 Morning